4. Check the winner

 All Done :) !

 You should now have a functioning TicTacToe game!
-I am so proud of you to finish this workshop!
+You should be so proud of yourself for finishing this workshop!
 Good Job 👍!